How To Claim Compensation For A Herniated Disc / Slipped Disc? – How Much Can I Claim?

 Eligibility To Make A Back Injury Claim

 If you have suffered a herniated disc in the lower back due to third-party negligence, there are some factors you should be aware of.
-This way, you ensure that you give yourself the best chances of making a successful slipped disc compensation claim.
+This way, you ensure that you give yourself the best chance of making a successful slipped disc compensation claim.

 For details on how payouts are calculated for herniated disc compensation claims, please see the next section of our guide.